tylermcdaniel/tylermcdaniel.github.io/index.md

 ## Some Facts about Populations and the Environment

 In the course of my research, I've sometimes come across facts that are usually not fun, but are shocking, important, or otherwise things that people should maybe know.
-I've included a few of these below:
+I use the space below to highlight work that has caused me to seriously re-evaluate what I know about populations and the environment.

+* [In North Carolina](https://www.tandfonline.com/doi/full/10.1080/01944363.2022.2141821), new homes built in the floodplains outnumber homes subtracted from the floodplains by a margin of about 10:1.
+* [On average](https://www.nature.com/articles/s41586-024-07945-5), hurricanes cause about 24 direct deaths - but as many as 7,000-11,000 indirect deaths.
+* The EPA has database including about 40,000 brownfields - sites of former hazardous materials have been used, such as gas stations or factory buildings.
+It is estimated that between 450,000 and 1 million exist in the U.S.